-- 6. If you terminate this agreement during the third quarter of the program, you will receive a refund of at least twenty-five percent of the tuition, less the actual reasonable administrative costs described in paragraph - 7.
-If you terminate this agreement after the initial five day period, you will be responsible for actual reasonable administrative costs incurred by the school to enroll you and to process your application, which administrative costs shall not exceed fifty dollars or five percent of the contract price, whichever is less. - If you wish to terminate this agreement, you must inform the school in writing of your termination, which will become effective on the day, such writing is mailed. - The school is not obligated to provide any refund if you terminate this agreement during the fourth quarter of the program.
+- reasonable administrative costs described in paragraph 7.
+If you terminate this agreement after the initial five day period, you will be responsible for actual reasonable administrative costs incurred by the school to enroll you and to process your application, which administrative costs shall not exceed fifty dollars or five percent of the contract price, whichever is less. - 8.
+If you wish to terminate this agreement, you must inform the school in writing of your termination, which will become effective on the day, such writing is mailed. - The school is not obligated to provide any refund if you terminate this agreement during the fourth quarter of the program.